kianlak/Coding-Challenges/README.md

 #### 125. Valid Palindrome
 - Learned that use of Regex is actually very inefficient for memory optimizations due to it's backtracking nature
 - Only use regex for specific patterns over more broad patterns

+## Stack
+### 20. Valid Parentheses
+- My runtime and memory wasn't great due to creating a class from scratch for the Stack
+- We can imitate the behaviour of a Stack with a list to get better runtimes (This can be done with append() which acts as push, and the inbuilt pop())